 Specializing Your Degree

-History is a subject that inspires passion in students and encourages them to look deeper into texts to discover new meaning from details that may have been overlooked by earlier historians.
+History is a subject that inspires passion in students.
+It encourages them to look deeper into texts to discover new meaning from details that may have been overlooked by earlier historians.
 If you have an interest in ancient history, you should study it in college while you work toward completing your history degree.

 - 30 Best History Degree Online Programs (Bachelor’s)